kernelian/kernelian-project/README.md

 # The Kernelian Operating System or KNU (Kernelian's not UNIX!)

-Kernelian is an i386 OS that can run on (almost, no floppy support since Kernelian is growing and the image can't be fit on a floppy) any i386 computer!
+Kernelian is an i386 OS that can run on (almost, no floppy support since Kernelian is growing and the image can't be fit on a floppy, even when using a custom bootloader) any i386 computer!

 It's not perfect, because it can have weird bugs all the time. (and sometimes some feature removals because of that)